 Robin Robertson is from the Northeast coast of Scotland.
-He has published six collections of poetry, including, most recently, The Long Take which was long-listed for the Man Booker Prize.
+He has published six collections of poetry, including, most recently, The Long Take which was short-listed for the Man Booker Prize.
 Robertson has received a number of accolades, including the Petrarch Prize, the E.M.
 Forster Award from the American Academy of Arts and Letters, the Cholmondeley Award, and all three Forward Prizes.
 He has translated two plays of Euripides, Medeaand the Bacchae; and, in 2006, published The Deleted World, a selection of free English versions of poems by the Nobel laureate Tomas Tranströmer.
 Robertson lives in London.

 SAILING THE FOREST (Poetry, 2014)